t11e/simplicity/README.md

 The search controller uses a RESTful API with regular URL parameters for the request and expect a JSON response.

-To see the widgets in action run
+To see the widgets in action open `index.html` in your favorite browser.

-    ant compress-media

-And publish the docroot directory via your local apache install.

-To generate jsdoc documentation for the widgets, run
+To build a minified version of the widgets, run:

-    ant jsdoc
+    mvn clean package

+For more information see: http://simplicitywidgets.org